Yikes!! Clean my dogs teeth? You're joking! How the heck do I do that?

-My grandmother always said to me, "never forget there is always bribery and corruption or a jar of honey will get you further than a bottle of vinegar.
-This is actually true whatever you are doing with your dog, but particularly when you are doing something as important as its teeth.
+My Grandmother always said to me, "never forget there is always bribery and corruption", meaning a jar of honey will get you further than a bottle of vinegar.
+This is actually true whatever you are doing with your dog, but particularly when you are doing something as important as his or her teeth.

-I always break off three or four small pieces of DentaStix treats (each only the size of a match head and Poppy absolutely loves them) – right in front of her field of vision – so she knows what she is in for if she plays ball.
+I always break off three or four small pieces of Green Chews treats (each only the size of a match head and Poppie absolutely loves them) – right in front of her field of vision – so she knows what she is in for if she plays ball.

 Poppie is a Chihuahua and Shih Tzu cross weighing in at 2.5 kilos, so depending on the size of you dog, increase the size of your treats on offer accordingly.

-Then I do the job very quickly, usually in less than 30 seconds, and let Poppie loose on the reward.
-Works every time!
+Then I do the job very quickly, usually in less than 30 seconds and let Poppie loose on the reward.
+It works every time!
 Easy peasy!

 How to keep your dog's teeth and gums healthy

 "How to clean my dog's teeth?" is a question I am frequently asked and the answer is quite simple and only takes a minute or two to include as part of your dog's daily dental care routine.

 The three most effective ways of keeping your dog's teeth free of plaque and calculus (tartar) are finishing their meals with one of the following methods unless the manufacturer's adce states otherwise: